The FRF 12 Fit Tips of the Holidays

 10. Just because it is there does not mean you have to eat it!
 Words to live by during the Holidays.

 11. Be Grateful.
 It sounds easy but when you get stressed and things may not be going your way, your outlook and even your body chemistry can change.
 One way to reverse the “Debbie Downer” feeling is to pause and think about tow or three things you are grateful for.
 It works!
 And it is backed by science.
 Positive psychology and mental health researchers in the past few decades have established an overwhelming connection between gratitude and good health.
 Keeping a gratitude journal causes less stress, improves the quality of sleep, and builds emotional awareness (Seligman, Steen, Park and Peterson, 2005).
 Gratitude is positively correlated to more vitality, energy, and enthusiasm to work harder.

-12. Your Health and Fitness is not just about YOU….
+12. Your Health and Fitness are not just about YOU….
 As a first responder, firefighter, EMT, medic, soldier, nurse, and/or parent your healthy impacts the lives of those around you.
 Your crew, your family, and your community count on you to help in their time of need.
 ARE YOU READY?